Developer Guide - 2.3.1.1

 compare them to a Coordinate

-to determine if it is within bounds.
+to determine if it is within bounds or determine the distance to the nearest line.

 List<GeoFence.Point> points = new List<GeoFence.Point>();